Category: nec

 We should do this thing even if it only benefits one person in a thousand.

 The problem is that none of these arguments takes consequence into account.
-For every choice, there is an alternative: A choice not made, no longer available.
+For every choice, there is an alternative: A choice not made, an option no longer available.

 Refusal to consider consequence does not negate the fact that lowering the speed limit will impact all sorts of lives, in all sorts of ways.
 It may save one life in a thousand.
 It may also impede commerce to such a degree that a greater multiple of other lives are lost because food, medical supplies, and disaster relief cannot be delivered timely.

 An empty church that is left unlocked is at high risk for vandalism and looting, consequently leaving it unusable for an entire congregation.
 Hire security?
 That may come at the expense of missions programs.
-Or existing staff could simply be assigned “watch” duties — if you’re open to burning their candles at both ends.
+Or existing staff could simply be assigned “watch” duties — but only if parishioners are open to burning candles at both ends.

 If you’ve ever been in a free-for-all “team” meeting sans responsible structuring, I don’t need to tell you how quickly the intellectual and emotional contributions of your real horses will be snuffed by unbridled flights of fancy.

 Time has value.
-Things exist as they do for reasons.
+Things exist as they are at the point of status quo for reasons.
 All change comes at some cost.
 It’s not unkind, closed-minded, or greedy to acknowledge this.
+It’s quite the opposite, in fact.

-On the other hand, the “if only for one in a thousand” conversation-stopper seems to me very much all of these things.
+On the other hand, the “if only for one in a thousand” conversation-stopper seems to me for more interested in getting his way via lazy cliché leveraging, rather than committed sweat-of-the-brow persuasion.

 If a solution is truly the best, right way to go, then show all of us the respect of doing the homework, organizing a case for it, and making a logically persuasive argument based on real people, in a real world.